 Her CV includes five years as head of the consulting businesses for Interbrand in the US and London.
-There, she focused on integrating brand valuation, research, strategy and naming, transforming them into a more holistic offering, which resulted in more inspired implementation and meaningful business results.
-Following Interbrand, Anne founded Onesixtyfourth, which she later merged into Sterling Brands' London office, and recently relaunched in NY.
-Her early career was rooted in research, strategic planning and product management, first at Chemical Bank (now JPMorganChase) and later at Bankers Trust (now Deutshe Bank).
+There, she focused on integrating brand valuation, research, strategy and naming into a more holistic offering that resulted in more inspired implementation and meaningful business results.
+Following Interbrand, Anne founded Onesixtyfourth, which she later merged into Sterling Brands' London office, and relaunched in NY in 2011.
+Her early career was rooted in research, strategic planning and product management, first at Chemical Bank (now JPMorganChase) and later at Bankers Trust (now Deutsche Bank).
 Before receiving her MBA, her first 'real' job was at Grey Advertising.

 Anne is on the Advisory Board of CourseHorse.com and an active volunteer in the NYC community.
 She’s also extremely proud of the work she has done professionally and personally for a number of non-profit and humanitarian aid organizations, both large and small.

 Tricia is passionate about finding out what motivates people to engage with brands, both internally and externally.
 She's conducted qualitative and quantitative research programs with a focus on using research to help drive branding and communications strategies.
 Her strength is identifying commonalities and differences from the data and then weaving a story that informs the business proposition and brand strategy.
 Continue Reading